Master of Arts in Liberal Studies (MALS) and Gerontology

 - Students must maintain a “B” average in all graduate courses taken.

-- Students are expected to complete all course work within five years after enrollment.
+- Students are expected to complete all course work within five years after matriculation into the MALS degree.

 MALS (General Option)

-MALS students pursuing a general option (no specialization in gerontology, hispanic studies, or conflict management and resolution) who wish to take graduate gerontology courses using the allowed elective nine non-GLS hours should obtain permission from both the instructor and their GLS academic advisor before enrolling in a class.
+MALS students pursuing a general option (no specialization in gerontology, hispanic studies, conflict management and resolution, or women's and gender studies) who wish to take graduate gerontology courses using the allowed elective nine non-GLS hours should obtain permission from both the instructor and their GLS academic advisor before enrolling in a class.

 - Under the general option, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for cross-listed courses may be used.

-- Non-GLS courses cannot be used towards the GLS post-Master's certificate.
+- Non-GLS courses cannot be used for the Post-Master's in Liberal Studies certificate program.